 For her contributions to technology and society, Newsweek named Ms. Dai one of the "150 Women Who Shake the World" and was recently profiled by CNN International for the Leading Women Series: Leading the Female Tech Charge, Leading Women Principles Fair and Care,Educating for Future Success, and Leading Women Inspire Others.
 Additionally, Forbes Magazine lists Ms. Dai as one of the "World’s 100 Most Powerful Women".

 Prior to being named company President in 2013, Ms. Dai held a number of significant positions within Marvell since co-founding the company: she has served as Chief Operating Officer, Executive Vice President, and General Manager of the Communications Business Group.
 She has also been a Director of Marvell Technology Group Ltd. and Corporate Secretary of the Board.
 Before Marvell, Ms. Dai was involved in software development and project management at Canon Research Center America, Inc. Ms. Dai holds a Bachelor of Science degree in Computer Science from the University of California at Berkeley.

 Ms. Dai is an active philanthropist, leading Marvell's global civic engagements, including major partnership with the One Laptop Per Child program (OLPC).
-She is a member of the executive committee for TechNet and Bay Area Council; sits on the board of the Global Semiconductor Alliance (GSA) and the California Chamber of Commerce.
-She is also a board director of the disaster relief organization, Give2Asia; and was named to the prestigious Committee of 100, an organization representing the most-influential Chinese Americans.
+She is a member of the executive committee for TechNet and Bay Area Council and sits on the board of the Global Semiconductor Alliance (GSA) and the California Chamber of Commerce.
+She is also a board director of the disaster relief organization, Give2Asia, and was named to the prestigious Committee of 100, an organization representing the most-influential Chinese Americans.
 In recognition of their generosity, Sutardja Dai Hall at her alma mater UC Berkeley was named for Ms. Dai along with her husband Sehat Sutardja, CEO of Marvell, and Pantas Sutardja, co-founder of Marvell.
 Sutardja Dai Hall is home to the Center for Information Technology Research in the Interest of Society (CITRIS).
 Celebrated as the glue behind her company, family and community, Ms. Dai is the proud mother of two sons who are Electrical Engineering graduate students at UC Berkeley; Christopher and Nicholas are currently Ph.D candidates.